What is the difference between a summer job and a summer internship?

 - Develop a network of professionals in your fields of interest

-The Career Development Center encourages all students to complete at least one internship during their time at Oberlin.
+Career Exploration and Development encourages all students to complete at least one internship during their time at Oberlin.

 The variety of internships available is enormous.
 Internships may be full-time or part-time, paid or unpaid.